DHTMLX/scheduler-docs/data/migration_from_older_version.md

 ### Skins switched to css variables

-CSS skins (themes) are completely reworked and now use CSS variables.
-While HTML structure of the component and css classnames mostly remained unchanged, CSS styles writen for older versions of Scheduler are likely no longer work as expected with v7.0.
+CSS skins (themes) have been completely reworked and now utilize CSS variables.
+While the HTML structure of the component and CSS class names have mostly remained unchanged, CSS styles written for older versions of the Scheduler are likely no longer effective with v7.0.

-For example, following style is used to change the backgound color of event:
+For example, the following style was used to change the background color of an event:

 ~~~html
 <style>